package-url/purl-spec/README.rst

 - All non-ASCII characters must be encoded as UTF-8 and then percent-encoded

 It is OK to percent-encode `purl` parts otherwise except for the `type`.
-Parsers must always percent-decode parts as explained in the "Parsing " section.
+Parsers and builders must always percent-decode and percent-encode `purl` parts and part segments as explained in the "How to parse" and "How to build" sections.

 How to build `purl` string from its parts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Based on the conventions defined in this document, building a `purl` ASCII
-string works from left to right, from `type` to `subpath`.
-Note that there may
+Building a `purl` ASCII string works from left to right, from `type` to
+`subpath`.

-be extra type-specific normalizations that may need to be applied.
+Note: some extra type-specific normalizations are required.
+See the "Known types section" for details.

+To build a `purl` string from its parts:

 - Start a `purl` string with the `type` as a lowercase ASCII string